Webreaper/Damselfly/docs/Multi-user.md

 ## User Roles

 There are 3 different roles available in Damselfly:
-* User - a standard user, who can browse, add keyword tags to images, and can download hi-res images from the server.
+* **User** - a standard user, who can browse, add keyword tags to images, and can download hi-res images from the server.
-* ReadOnly - a user without permissions to make changes such as keyword tagging etc., and who does not have permission to download hi-res images from the server.
+* **ReadOnly** - a user without permissions to make changes such as keyword tagging etc., and who does not have permission to download hi-res images from the server.
-* Admin - an administrative user who has access to system settings, and who can manage other users in the system (including changing user roles, etc.).
-N
+* **Admin** - an administrative user who has access to system settings, and who can manage other users in the system (including changing user roles, etc.).

 There must always be at least one Admin user to manage the system, so the first registered user is automatically granted the 'Admin' role.
-Also, if you attempt to change the last Admin user to another role, you will see an error.
+Also, if you attempt to change the last Admin user to another role, nothing will happen and the user will remain in the Admin role.

 ## Baskets